Ethnic relations in India: Discrimination by police and government authorities

-African students are routine targets of deportation by various police forces due to overstaying their visas.
-In July 2016, the Banglore Police prepared a list of 1500 African students who were overstaying in the country and had no valid visas, and intended to deport them by the month's end.
+African students are routine targets of deportation by various police forces in Northern, Southern and Western states due to purported overstaying of their visas.
+In July 2016, the Bangalore Police prepared a list of 1500 African students who were reported to be overstaying in the country and had no valid visas, and intended to deport them by the month's end.
 The students however contended that they are forced to overstay owing to bureaucratic hurdles in extending their visas or getting bona fide certificates from their colleges.
 The Banglore Police sent 14 Africans to a detention center in December 2022 due to them overstaying their visas.
 The police also further spread the stereotype of African students being drug dealers by conducting routine narcotic searches and handling their deportation through their anti-drugs departments.
 In January 2023, in Delhi a mob of 150-200 nationals of African countries surrounded and managed to free 2 out of the 3 Nigerian nationals who were going to be deported by the anti-narcotics cell for overstaying their visas.

 In 2020, the DGP of Punjab Police issued a circular prohibiting the use of racial terms in official records, after the Punjab and Haryana High Court took objection to the use of the term "negro" in the records and ordered the DGP to sensitize police officers about racial issues to prevent the use of such terms in official records.

 In 2014, the then Law Minister of the Delhi government, Somnath Bharati conducted a midnight raid on the homes of African nationals living in Khirki Extension in South Delhi.
 The raids were conducted over alleged drug and sex trafficking, following the raids 100 out of the 300 students residing there left the locality.